Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    In some cases, an encoder has sufficient
    capabilities to prepare the final presentation for the
-   client, in that case content can be ingested directly
+   client.
+In that case, content can be ingested directly
-   to a more passive media processing entity that provides
+   by a more passive media processing entity that provides
-   a pass through like functionality.
+   a pass-through functionality.
-   In this case also [=Manifest objects=] and other client specific
+   In this case also [=Manifest objects=] and other client-specific
    information needs to be ingested.
-Besides these factors
-   , choosing a workflow for a video streaming platform depends
+Besides these factors, choosing a workflow for a video streaming platform depends
    on many other factors.
 Note that interface 2 could also be used as an output format of a packager.

    This specification does not
-   provide guidance on what workflow is best to use in which cases.
-Yet, the live ingest specification covers the two interfaces most suitable for both types of workflows identified.
+   provide guidance on which workflow is best to use in a given scenario.
+However, the live ingest specification covers the two most suitable interfaces most suitable for workflow ingest.

    The best choice for a specific platform depends
    on many of the use case specific requirements,